Open-source is a software development philosophy in which source code is made freely and openly available to the general public.

 No Commitment

 Commercial CRM vendors typically require a licensing commitment of at least a few months.
-This could leave you paying for a system that you don’t like or don’t use.
-With open-source CRM, there are not time commitments.
-You can use it for as long as you like, and quit using it without any fear of penalties.
+This could leave you paying for a system you don’t like or don’t use.
+With open-source CRM, there are no time commitments.
+You can use it for as long as you like and quit using it without fear of penalties.

 Disadvantages of Open Source